-Activities are often developed for day and/or boarding students over Thanksgiving and March breaks.
-Their themes and prices will be announced in advances to relevant audiences.
+Activities are often developed for day and/or boarding students over school breaks.
+Their themes and prices will be announced in advance to relevant audiences.

 Each summer Bement offers many activities for a wide range of students in our school and in the broader community.
 Families interested in registering should check the website (bement.org) for each year's offerings, or contact the director of summer programs at summer@bement.org.